AlexKotsovolis/AI-Gaming-Machine-K0sh-AI-/README.md

   - Fixed Core Bugs on Version 0.5.1, today's version, because the typewriter update is a little buggy.

   - I am really sorry if you find any bugs, I will try to fix them ASAP.

 ---
+## Version 0.5.2: "Multilingual"
+---

+  - K0sh AI now supports multiple languages!
+(Depending on which language you talk to him)

+  - Please notice that there are still bugs in the program, and I am trying to find a solution for all of them.

+  - Next Update coming in 1-2 weeks!
+(Sorry for the wait)

+---
 # Version 0.6: "???"